What is OTE (On-Target Earnings)? Definition, salary calculation, and examples

 - Electricians

 These job roles might work towards targets that unlock additional earnings.
-Considering OTE in any role will encourage top talent to apply, widening the recruitment pool.
+Considering on-target earnings in any role will encourage top talent to apply, widening the recruitment pool.

 How to create an OTE (On-target earnings) structure

-Creating an On-Target earnings (OTE) structure involves several key steps.
+Creating an On-target earnings structure involves several key steps.
 The aim is to design a compensation plan that aligns with company goals, motivates employees, and balances base salary with performance-based incentives.
 Here’s some quick steps to get you started:

 1. Define the role and targets